anuj-kumar/InvoiceDigitizer/README.md

 This app takes care of everything post automatic digitization.
 Digitized invoices are maintained in a structured format here.
 The put API can make updates to existing docs.

-## Not implemented
+## Yet To Do / Not Implemented yet
+1. Test Code.
 1. External raw invoice store such as S3.
-2. Logic for digitization.
+1. Logic for digitization.
-3. API Auth.
+1. API Auth.
+1. Cache expiry time setup.
+1. Dedicated queue for invoice digitization setup.
+Currently default queue is being used.